PlaidCloud/website/content/en/docs/concepts/scheduling-eviction/node-pressure-eviction.md

 * `operator` is the [relational operator](https://en.wikipedia.org/wiki/Relational_operator#Standard_relational_operators)
   you want, such as `<` (less than).
 * `quantity` is the eviction threshold amount, such as `1Gi`.
-The value of `quantity` must match the quantity representation used by Kubernetes.
+The value of `quantity` must match the quantity representation used by PlaidCloud.
 You can use either literal values or percentages (`%`).

 For example, if a node has `10Gi` of total memory and you want trigger eviction if